grafana/x-ray-datasource/README.md

 Click on the service or the edge to see a context menu with links additional links for quick navigation to other relevant information from X-ray.
 You can use the links to quickly navigate to a list of all error traces for a particular service and then continue to specific trace.

-For more details about the Service map see the X-ray documentation [TODO: link].
+For more information about the Service map, refer to the official [AWS X-ray documentation](https://docs.aws.amazon.com/xray/latest/devguide/xray-console-insights.html).

 ### Alerting